brandonszeto/website-portfolio/content/post/algorithms/index.md

 logitics.
-There exist many more complex search algorithms and techniques in the fields of statistics and machine learning that I hope to learn more about in the future (perhaps simulations or the 3D visualization of techniques like graident descent where decision-making happens in multiple dimensions).
+There exist many more complex search algorithms and techniques in the fields of statistics and machine learning that I hope to learn more about in the future (perhaps simulations or the 3D visualization of techniques like gradient descent where decision-making happens in multiple dimensions).

 As for now, thanks for reading.
 The core content of this article is based on a programming